Sabina Sehgal Saikia: Death

 In November 2008, 10 terrorists belonging to Lashkar-e-Taiba attacked a train station, a Jewish cultural center, and the Taj Mahal Palace Hotel, where Sehgal was attending a wedding.
 Approximately 170 people were massacred and the hotel was left burning for days while Indian authorities attempted to track down the terrorists whereabouts.
-Among the 170 killed there were 18 foreigners of US, German, Canadian, Israeli, Britain, Italian, Japanese, Chinese, Thailand, Australian, and Singapore citizenship.
+Among the 170 killed there were 18 foreigners of US, German, Canadian, Israeli, Britain, Italian, Japanese, Chinese, Thai, Australian, and Singapore citizenship.
 Nine of the 10 terrorists were killed during the attacks.
 Ajmal Kasab, a 21-year-old Pakistani, was apprehended alive.

 Context

 This was India's worst terrorist event since 1993 Mumbai bombings where 257 were killed.
 The policemen at the scene were armed with pistols, while the militants had AK-47s and various explosives.
 These attacks convinced the Indian government to supply more police officers, better guns, and more training on how to handle different types of terrorist threats.
 George W. Bush, President of the United States, pledged the full support of the U.S in the apprehension of the terrorists.